 Also known as the Treaty Investor Visa, the E-2 visa enables foreign nationals from eligible treaty countries to enter and work in the United States based on a substantial investment in a U.S. business.
 This visa is specifically designed to facilitate foreign investment and promote economic development in the United States.

 The E2 is a non-immigrant visa category, so it doesn’t provide a Green Card, but it allows individuals from treaty countries to enter the United States solely for the purpose of investing a substantial amount of capital in a genuine enterprise.
-The investment has to be considered substantial, meaning it should be sufficient to ensure the successful operation of the business.
+The investment must be considered substantial, meaning it should be sufficient to ensure the successful operation of the business.
 The exact amount considered substantial can vary depending on factors such as the nature of the business and its location.

 One of the key advantages of the E-2 visa is its flexibility.
 It allows investors to invest in a wide range of businesses, including startups, franchises, and existing businesses.